SimoneTestino/SimoneTestino/content/ColivingLiguria/System/Calendar.md

 --Italiano sotto--

 > [!Warning] Important Update!
 (Nov 6, 2025)
 > It's confirmed: the November 7th start date is **cancelled**.
 Unfortunately, due to serious bureaucratic failures and missing documentation from the selling party, who failed to prepare the necessary legal documents on time, the deed of sale has been postponed.
-For a detailed explanation of the legal issues, see **[[Ritardi per l'Atto Notarile]]**.
+For a detailed explanation of the legal issues, see **[[Ritardi dell'Atto Notarile]]**.
 >
 > **We are now targeting November 26th** for the signing.
 This date is **provisional** and will only be confirmed once the sellers have resolved their legal issues and all necessary documents are ready and clear.
 >